 What do you propose to do to deal with the increasing prevalence of open access and its impact on IEEE publication income?

-When IEEE first decided to jump into the Open Access arena in 2007, I made it a point to monitor the impact to publication finances.
-The IEEE Technical Activities Board (TAB) and Publications Services and Products Board (PSPB) also made a commitment to ‘continue experimentation with open access and monitor its impact on the organization’.
+When IEEE first decided to jump into the Open Access arena in 2007, I was concerned and made it a point to monitor the impact to publication finances.
+The IEEE Technical Activities Board (TAB) and Publications Services and Products Board (PSPB) also made a commitment in the form of a motion to ‘…continue experimentation with Open Access and monitor its impact on the organization’.

 Open Access is here to stay, and has proven to be a viable part of the IEEE publication portfolio.
 IEEE must continue the commitment it has made to experiment and monitor.
-We need to set a price point that is acceptable for authors, one that covers our publication costs and positions us for a sustainable publication business.
+We need to continue to set a price point that is acceptable for authors, one that covers our publication costs, a price point that is benchmarked with competitors and positions us for a sustainable publication business.